Steve Renouf: Back in Australia

-Following his return to Australia he continued playing football for Easts in the Queensland Cup alongside former Broncos teammate Darren Smith.
+Following his return to Australia he continued playing football for Easts in the Queensland Cup alongside former Broncos teammate Darren Smith, scoring a try in the 2004 grand final loss to Burleigh.

 In 2006 Renouf became the 7th former player inducted into the Broncos official Hall of Fame.

 During the 2007 season at the Broncos' 20-year anniversary celebration, the club announced a list of the 20 best players to play for them to date which included Renouf.

 In August 2008, Renouf was named at centre in the Indigenous Team of the Century.

+Hall of Fame

+In August 2024, the National Rugby League announced that Renouf was an inductee into the National Rugby League Hall of Fame.
+Renouf, who was ascribed Hall of Fame number 119, was amongst eleven male players in the 2024 Class.